-After all these time living in the city, I’ve decided to compile the absolute best 7 compelling experiences not to miss in Lisbon, Portugal.
-After all, who better than a local for almost 10 years (auch!) to give you insider advice?
+After 10 years living in the city, I’ve decided to compile the absolute best 7 compelling experiences not to miss in Lisbon, Portugal.
+After all, who better than a local to give you insider advice?

 If you’re expecting beaches, I’ve addressed them in another post: here are the best beaches near Lisbon.